BobbySuciady/ShieldIt/README.md

 Interactive Maps: See real-time safe zones and danger areas during emergencies.

 How to run the app:

-Technology used:
+add tutorial here

+Technology used in the project:
+HTML/CSS/JS
+Django python framework
+Celery Tasker & redis server

+Tools used in the project:
+Figma (for design)
+Cofluence (for requirement gathering and project management)

 Disclaimer:

-This project assumes access to a smartphone with a  tech-savvy individual  in the household.
+This project assumes access to a smartphone with a  tech-aware individual  in the household.
 Our initial features are based on limited user research and may evolve as we gather more data.